FRAIBERG & PERNIE

 Can Criminal Charges Be Reduced or Dismissed?

-Cases may improve because of:
+Cases may become stronger for the defense because of:

 • Weak evidence